Thames Trains

-Thames Trains was a train operating company in the United Kingdom owned by Go-Ahead Group, which operated the Thames Trains franchise from October 1996 until March 2004.
+Thames Trains was a British train operating company owned by the Go-Ahead Group, which operated the Thames Trains franchise from October 1996 until March 2004.

 History

 The Thames Trains franchise was awarded by the Director of Passenger Rail Franchising to Victory Rail Holdings, a company owned by Go-Ahead (65%) and some ex-British Rail managers (35%), with operations commencing on 13 October 1996.
 Go-Ahead bought the remaining shares it did not own in June 1998.

 The Ladbroke Grove rail crash of 5 October 1999 involved a Thames Trains Class 165, which had failed to stop at a red signal.
 Thames Trains was fined £2 million for violations of health and safety law in connection with the incident, and was also ordered to pay £75,000 in costs.

 Services

 Thames Trains ran services along the Great Western Main Line from London Paddington to Didcot with services continuing north to Oxford, Bicester Town, Hereford and Stratford-upon-Avon.
 It also operated services on the Greenford, Windsor & Eton Central, Marlow, Henley and Bedwyn lines and on the Reading to Basingstoke and North Downs lines.

 In 1998 a service from Oxford to Bristol was introduced in partnership with First Great Western.
 This was withdrawn in 2003 to relieve congestion, at the request of the Strategic Rail Authority.